-GENERAL INFORMATION Multiple Subject - (SB 2042) Credential (Credential Code: 00200)
+GENERAL INFORMATION Multiple Subject (Elementary) - (SB 2042) Preliminary Credential (Credential Code: 00200)

-Persons interested in teaching in the traditional elementary school will typically pursue the Multiple Subject credential which authorizes teaching service in self-contained classrooms in preschools, grades K-12, and in classes organized primarily for adults (classrooms in which one teacher is responsible for all the subjects commonly taught).
+Persons interested in teaching in the traditional elementary school will typically pursue the multiple subject credential which authorizes teaching service in self-contained classrooms in preschools, grades K-12, and in classes organized primarily for adults (classrooms in which one teacher is responsible for all the subjects commonly taught).
+Candidates may be recommended for preliminary multiple subject teaching credentials when they have satisfied requirements listed below.
+Applicants whose academic program allows them to meet these requirements concurrently with their baccalaureate will be eligible for preliminary certification.
+The preliminary credentials have the same teaching authorizations as the professional clear credentials and are valid for five-year periods.
+Five-year preliminary credentials may not be extended without completion of the additional requirements within the original five years of issuance.

 Recommendation for this credential requires:

 - 1. A baccalaureate or higher degree. - 2.
-Completion of an approved program of professional education, including student teaching and coursework in reading methods with a grade point average of 3.0 or higher. - Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test (CBEST).

-- 4. Demonstrated subject matter competency by passing the Multiple Subjects examination of the California Subject Examinations for Teachers (CSET).
+Completion of an approved program of professional education, including student teaching and coursework in reading methods with a grade point average of 3.0 - 3.
+Basic skills competency as demonstrated through passing scores on the California Basic Educational Skills Test (CBEST). - 4.
+Demonstrated subject matter competency by passing the Multiple Subjects examination of the California Subject Examinations for Teachers (CSET).
 Must have scores taken within five years prior to recommendation. - 5.
-Successful completion of the Teaching Performance Assessment (TPA). - Passing scores on the Reading Instruction Competence Assessment (RICA) - 7.
-Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level course or examination.
+Successful completion of the Teaching Performance Assessment (TPA). - 6.
+Passing scores on the Reading Instruction Competence Assessment (RICA) - 7.
+Demonstrated knowledge of the principles and provisions of the United States Constitution through successful completion of a three-unit collegiate-level

+- course or examination.
 Courses are listed in the section of this bulletin on "Graduation Requirements," IV.
 American Institutions Requirement. - 8.
-Knowledge of health education, including substance abuse and nutrition: Community Health Education 101 or 920, or Health and Human Services 280, and verification of CPR competency. - Demonstrated knowledge of the needs of and methods of providing educational opportunities to individuals with exceptional needs: Teacher Education 526 or Special Education 500. - Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): Educational Technology 470.
+Knowledge of health education, including substance abuse and nutrition: Health and Human Services 280. - 9.
+Demonstrated knowledge of the needs of and methods of providing educational opportunities to individuals with exceptional needs: Teacher Education 526 or Special Education 500. - 10.
+Demonstrated knowledge of computer hardware, software, and applications to educational/classroom use (computer literacy): Educational Technology 470. - 11.
+Verify current training in cardiopulmonary resuscitation (CPR).
+Verification of the CPR training is made through submission of a photocopy of the card issued by the training agency.
+While many agencies provide CPR training, verification must be made at levels identified by the American Heart Association (AHA) or the American Red Cross (ARC).
+Candidates pursuing training through agencies other than these will be required to verify the level of training relative to either the AHA or ARC standards either from the data provided directly on their card or on a supplementary letter on letterhead stationery from their training agency (no phone call verifications).

-NOTE: Undergraduate students in the Multiple Subject credential program may register for concurrent postbaccalaureate credit in their final semester prior to obtaining a baccalaureate degree as explained in the section of this catalog on "General Regulations."
+NOTE: Undergraduate students in the Multiple Subject credential program may register for concurrent postbaccalaureate credit in their final semester prior to obtaining a baccalaureate degree as explained in the section of this bulletin on "Regulations."